candi-date-xyz/candi-date/README.md

 ```
-The instructions to the agent are to perform speed dating rounds with many collaborative agents periodically signing in and answer questions.
+The agent name is Errs (Employee Recruitment & Records System).

+This is not a SAAS, this is decentralized, you must run your own Errs system
+locally since the app deals with crypto-currency & vaulted-wallets.

+The agent instructions are to prevent disclosure and compartmentalizing information received by each party.

+Please do not confuse this with other job-search websites.
+Technically under the hood of the software it's using an entirely different type of engine that is far more clever.

+This is not an SQL join like traditional job sites, this is a join based on unsupervised reinforced cognitive inference using:

+* NLP Natural Language Processing ... "conversational AI"
+* GPT Generative Predictive Text ...  "generate & autocomplete sentences"
+* LLM Large Language Models    ... "larger usually means 'more clever & intelligent'"

+Candy Date will perform many pre-qualifying speed dating rounds, in parallel,
+and when necessary reaching out to either party to confirm answers to questions.

-The rational-skill & location & attribute matching & job filtering.
+The system is intended to be pragmatic pairing requirements such as skill & office-location or wfh schedule, many facet matching & role filtering.

+Once Errs auto-pilot is primed with either a CV or Job description it analyize job history, hiring profile and other details which may demonstrate biases and help candidates not submit if they are likely to be rejected.

-Once the agents are primed they can tear through and analyize why they removed particular roles (conversationally).
-Each persons private information is put into one system and it is only provided to job roles which are likely to be high matches for both parties.
-This allows a canidate to talk back at the job.
+Each persons private information is put into one system and it is only provided to job roles which found agreement on suitable pre-requisite matches for both parties (or was disqualified, in which case the result fails, and waits for a different candy date.)

+This also means qualified candy dates (and their agents) can talk back at the job via chat.
+Neither party actually exchanges information until long it is was matched by Errs.
+Errs sits in the middle of all the conversations as a cognitive privacy screen.

 At this stage i'm still building the installer since this needs to run on peoples computers or business networks and connect to single service sign-on settings and whatnot it's fairly complex.
+The installer will be the most complex aspect since it will require I setup a neural net directly on the users machine (in their browser) so that I don't need to store information.

+It's a local installer because it stores security keys, wallets, confidential information.
+The message passing happens via an API on the cloud, but the processing is local or can be deployed to a cloud and I may offer a hosted version as well.

 ## Conceptual seekErr to Agent Workflow
   _the chart below should render in mermaid charts_